tomekbuszewski/Mockery/README.md

 ```
 yarn
-# npm I // or using npm
+# npm i // or using npm
 ```

 Then just run `index.js` with `node`: